Myndex/10bit-png/MiniFloat.md

 what is normally the alpha channel, into the 6 LSbs of that channel.

-In the repurposed alpha, the two MSbs are a 2 bit bias selector, then the 2 MSbs of each RGB channel exponent/sign bit.
+In the repurposed alpha, the two MSbs are a 2 bit bias selector, then the 2 MSbs of each RGB channel's exponents.

 Asymmetrical image-global bias, with per-pixel control of one of four bias values.
 Default bias values depend on the number of exponent bits.

-2, 3, or 4 bit exponent per channel, then 2 bit bias select to select one of 4 preset image-wide bias values (see chart)
+2, 3, or 4 bit exponent per channel, then 2 bit _bias select_ to select
+one of 4 preset image-wide bias values (see chart)

 A sign bit can be used with a 2 or 3 bit exponent.
 Otherwise, the values